 The American Association for Cancer Research (AACR) is extremely pleased to announce the availability of scholar awards in cancer research for full-time minority faculty and faculty members of minority-serving institutions (Historically Black Colleges and Universities, Hispanic-serving Institutions, and other minority institutions as defined by the US Department of Education).

-The purposes of this award program are to increase the scientific knowledge base of minority faculty members and faculty members at minority-serving institutions, and to encourage them and their students to pursue careers in cancer research.
+The purposes of this award program are to increase the scientific knowledge base of minority faculty members and faculty members as minority-serving institutions, and to encourage them and their students to pursue careers in cancer research.

 Candidates must meet at least one of the below criteria:

-- Faculty member of a Minority-Serving Institution (Historically Black Colleges and Universities, Hispanic-serving Institutions, and other minority institutions as defined by the US Department of Education)
+- Faculty member of a Minority-Serving Institution (Historically Black Colleges and Universities, Hispanic-serving Institutions, and other minority institutions as defined by the US Department of Education).

 Additionally, all eligible candidates must:

-- be at the level of assistant professor or above and engaged in meritorious basic, clinical or translational cancer research
+- Be at the level of assistant professor or above and engaged in meritorious basic, clinical or translational cancer research.

-- have completed doctoral studies or clinical fellowships and hold full-time faculty status at an institution designated as a minority-serving institution or be a full-time underrepresented minority faculty member at another institution.
+- Have completed doctoral studies or clinical fellowships and hold full-time faculty status at an institution designated as a minority-serving institution or be a full-time underrepresented minority faculty member at another institution.

-- have acquired doctoral degrees in fields relevant to cancer research.
+- Have acquired doctoral degrees in fields relevant to cancer research.

-- be citizens or permanent residents of the United States or Canada.
+- Be citizens or permanent residents of the United States or Canada.

-- be the presenters of meritorious abstracts at the upcoming AACR Annual Meeting or special conference.
+- Be the presenters of meritorious abstracts at the upcoming AACR Annual Meeting or special conference.